MidKnightXI/danskebank_home_exercise/README.md

 This project is a .NET 8 REST API for sending personalized messages to customers using templates.
 It uses JWT for authentication, Entity Framework Core with SQLite for persistence, and exposes its documentation via Swagger.

+> **Note:** Before you can log in and access protected endpoints, you must first create a user account using the `POST /api/v1/users` endpoint.
+Once your user is created, you can log in and use your JWT to access the other endpoints.

 ## Domain Models and Validation

 ### Customer